Le Canard enchaîné: Early history

-The name is a reference to Radical Georges Clemenceau's newspaper L'homme libre (‘The Free Man’), which was forced to close by government censorship and reacted upon its reopening by changing its name to L'homme enchaîné ("The Chained-up Man"); Le Canard enchaîné means ‘The chained-up duck’ but canard (duck) is also French slang for ‘newspaper’; it was also a reference to French journals published by soldiers during World War I.
+The name is a reference to Radical Georges Clemenceau's newspaper L'homme libre (‘The Free Man’), which was forced to close by government censorship and reacted upon its reopening by changing its name to L'homme enchaîné ("The Chained Man"); Le Canard enchaîné means ‘The chained duck’ but canard (duck) is also French slang for ‘newspaper’; it was also a reference to French journals published by soldiers during World War I.

 The weekly was founded in 1915 by Maurice Maréchal (journalist) and his wife, Jeanne Maréchal, along with H. P. Gassier.
 It changed its title briefly after World War I to Le Canard Déchaîné (‘The duck unbound’ or ‘out of control’) to celebrate the end of military censorship of the press.
 It resumed the title Le Canard enchaîné in 1920.

 The title also conveys a double meaning, ‘canard’ being a possible salacious rumour or whisper and ‘enchaîné’ simply meaning linked, hence ‘the inside whisper’.
 It continued to publish and grow in popularity and influence until it was forced to suspend publication during the German occupation of France in 1940.
 After the liberation of France it resumed publication.
 It changed to its eight-page format in the 1960s.

 Many of the Canards early contributors were members of the Communist and Socialist parties, but it shed its alignment with those groups in the 1920s.
 Its current owners are not tied to any political or economic group.
 It now avoids any political alignment, and has gained a reputation for publishing incriminating stories and criticizing any political party with no preference.
 It is also fairly anti-clerical and lampoons the nobility.
 The Canard does not accept any advertisements.

 In the 1920s it used to provide free advertising for Le Crapouillot, another satirical magazine created by Jean Galtier-Boissière, a friend of Maurice Maréchal.
 Similarly Le Crapouillot carried free advertisements for the Canard.
 Relations between the two magazines soured during the Spanish Civil War since Maréchal supported the Spanish Republican government of Madrid whilst Galtier-Boissière remained strictly pacifist.
 The Canard and its format served as an inspiration for the satirical weekly magazine El Be Negre, published in Barcelona between 1931 and 1936.